dclarkboucher/microbiome_groupwise_normalization/README.md

 ```

 The last step is to perform DAA using `analysis_wrapper()`.
 For
-simplicity, we limit our analysis to the normalization method FTSS and
+simplicity, we use the normalization method FTSS and the DAA methods
-the DAA methods MetagenomeSeq and DESeq2.
+MetagenomeSeq and DESeq2.

 `analysis_wrapper()` produces a data frame with the columns `beta_1_hat`
 and `pv`, which contain the estimated log fold change and p-value for
 each taxon, respectively.
-MetagenomeSeq identified 23 associations and
+At a nominal FDR level of 5% based on the
-DESeq2 21 associations at a nominal FDR of 5% after applying the
+Benjamini and Hochberg procedure, MetagenomeSeq identified 23 taxa as
-Benjamini and Hochberg procedure.
+associated with covariate and DESeq2 identified 21.

 ``` r
 # MetagenomeSeq